 This seven-stop, 1.25-mile walking trail will guide you through the Battle of Cedar Mountain.
 Please follow the posted arrows to find your way around the battlefield.

 Erected by Civil War Trust; Virginia Civil War Trails.

 Topics and series.
-This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Notable Events • War, US Civil.
-In addition, it is included in the Former U.S. Presidents: #26 Theodore Roosevelt, and the Virginia Civil War Trails series lists.
-A significant historical date for this entry is August 9, 1862.
+This historical marker is listed in these topic lists: Roads & Vehicles • War, US Civil.
+In addition, it is included in the Virginia Civil War Trails series list.
+A significant historical date for this entry is May 25, 1862.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A different marker also named The Battle of Cedar Mountain (here, next to this marker); a different marker also named The Battle of Cedar Mountain (about 500 feet away, measured in a direct line); a different marker also named The Battle of Cedar Mountain (about 600 feet away); a different marker also named Battle of Cedar Mountain (about 700 feet away); a different marker also named The Battle of Cedar Mountain (approx. 0.2 miles away); a different marker also named The Battle of Cedar Mountain (approx. 0.2 miles away); Cedar Mountain (approx. 0.2 miles away); a different marker also named The Battle of Cedar Mountain (approx. 0.2 miles away).
+A different marker also named Battle of Cedar Mountain (about 400 feet away, measured in a direct line); a different marker also named Battle of Cedar Mountain (about 400 feet away); Hand-to-Hand Fighting (about 400 feet away); a different marker also named The Battle of Cedar Mountain (about 400 feet away); Cedar Mountain (about 500 feet away); a different marker also named The Battle of Cedar Mountain (about 500 feet away); a different marker also named The Battle of Cedar Mountain (about 700 feet away); a different marker also named Battle of Cedar Mountain (about 700 feet away).

 Credits.
 This page was last revised on April 19, 2021.
 It was originally submitted on April 19, 2021, by Devry Becker Jones of Washington, District of Columbia.
 This page has been viewed 25 times since then.
 Photos: 1, 2. submitted on April 19, 2021, by Devry Becker Jones of Washington, District of Columbia.